Most pregnancies last between 37 and 40 weeks. Then, it's time for your baby's big entrance!

-Although most women know when they are nearing labor or when labor has started, it isn't always easy to tell for sure when this process has begun.
-That's because "false labor" can occur, in which contractions are sporadic and relatively weak.
-Even so, don't be embarrassed to call your doctor or go to the hospital if you're uncertain whether this is the real thing!
+Although most women know when they are nearing labor or when labor has started, it isn't always easy to tell when this process has begun.
+That's because "false labor" can occur.
+With false labor, contractions are sporadic and relatively weak.
+Still, don't be embarrassed to call your doctor or go to the hospital if you're uncertain whether this is the real thing!

 With actual labor, you will experience:

-As labor progresses, the contractions will become stronger, they’ll occur more often, and they’ll continue for about 30 to 70 seconds each.
-The pain of the contractions will tend to start in your back, and then move forward to the lower abdomen.
+As labor progresses, the contractions will become stronger.
+They'll also occur more often, and continue for about thirty to seventy seconds each.
+The pain of the contractions will tend to start in your back and then move forward to the lower abdomen.